collectiveaccess/ProvidenceDocs/_source/providence/user/editing/interfaces.rst

 Relationships have additional screen-specific settings.
 These can be managed in the same place that screen-specific settings are managed.
 Note that these settings will *not* show up in all bundles, just those that specifically refer to Relationships.

-To do add screen-specific settings for relationships:
+To add screen-specific settings for relationships:

 1. Navigate to **Manage > Administration > User Interfaces**.
 2. Select the **page icon** |page| to select the user interface screen to edit.